Origins of the Scottish Surname of Hope - Section 2.1.

 The commencement of the Wars of Independence would herald the beginning of the end for the wool/hide trade as the Borders region became a war-zone.
 Berwick became part of England and the port denied to the Scots.
 The Border Abbeys, including Melrose were duly laid to waste by English armies.
 The main port in southern Scotland was now Leith the port for Edinburgh enjoying the dynamic economy of the North Sea previously enjoyed by Berwick, as mentioned above Is it sheer coincidence that John Hope the progenitor of the Edinburgh Hope dynasty owned property in Leith?

-How many people in the Borders/north Northumbria would take the name of Hope?
-Probably not all that many.
-But as hope as a topographical feature is localised in this area this would account for the Border lands being a heartland of the Surname.
+The word hope as a topographical feature is very localised in this area and could account for the Border lands being one of the heartlands of the surname.

 If the Hope families of the Scottish Borders are descended from Angles in Northumbria where did the Hope families in Cumbria come from?
 There must be quite a few according to the surname profiling map on the Hope origins page.
-The profiling map also indicates a significant number of Hope families in the south-west of Scotland in Dumfries and Gallaway.
-This would appear to indicate an influx of the name from Northern Ireland.
-However I believe that there is a distortion here and that the Hopes in Dumfries and Galloway are in fact concentrated at the east of that area and hence associated with the Scottish Borders Hopes.
+The profiling map also indicates a significant number of Hope families in the south-west of Scotland in Dumfries and Gallaway that could be outliers from the Borders but could also have Nordic roots similar to those in Cumbria - map below.

 ___________________________________________________________________